Lane Frost: Death

+Frost's funeral service was held on August 2, 1989, at the First Baptist Church in Atoka, Oklahoma.
+An estimated 3,500 people attended.
+He was buried near his hero and mentor, Freckles Brown, in Mount Olivet Cemetery in Hugo, Oklahoma.

-Takin' Care of Business appeared at the 1990 National Finals Rodeo.
+Takin' Care of Business had previously appeared at the NFR.
+He would go on to appear at the 1989 NFR and his last career outing was at the 1990 NFR.
 He was then retired and put out to stud until he died in 1999.

-Frost is buried near his hero and mentor, Freckles Brown, in Mount Olivet Cemetery in Hugo, Oklahoma.

 Legacy

+Frost's best friend and traveling partner Tuff Hedeman won his second PRCA bull riding world championship at the NFR in 1989.
+He successfully rode his last bull for the full eight seconds, and rode him an additional eight seconds in memory of Frost.

-After Frost's death, Cody Lambert, one of his traveling partners, created the protective vest that professional cowboys now wear when riding bulls.
-Later, in 1996, the PBR made protective vests mandatory.
+After Frost's death, Cody Lambert, another one of his friends and traveling partners, created the protective vest that professional cowboys now wear when riding bulls.
+Later, in 1996, the Professional Bull Riders (PBR) made protective vests mandatory, and subsequently all bull riding organizations did as well.

 In 1994, the biopic based on Frost's life, 8 Seconds, was released.
-Luke Perry played the role of Frost.
-Stephen Baldwin was cast as Tuff Hedeman.
+Luke Perry played the role of Frost, Stephen Baldwin as Tuff Hedeman, and Cynthia Geary as Kellie Frost.

-Since 1996, the PBR has awarded the Lane Frost/Brent Thurman Award, given for the highest-scoring ride at the PBR World Finals.
+Since 1996, the PBR has awarded the Lane Frost/Brent Thurman Award; presented to the bull rider who scores the highest-marked single ride at the PBR World Finals.
+It was named for Frost and Brent Thurman, who died six days after suffering serious injuries at the 1994 National Finals Rodeo.
 The Lane Frost Health and Rehabilitation Center in Hugo is dedicated to his memory.

 Country music star Garth Brooks paid tribute to Frost in the video for his 1990 hit single "The Dance".
 Rodeo announcer Randy Schmutz wrote the song "A Smile Like That" about him.
-The 1993 song "Red Rock" by the Smokin' Armadillos is about him, and he is mentioned at the end of the video for Korn's 2007 song "Hold On".
+The 1993 song "Red Rock" by the Smokin' Armadillos is about Frost, and he is mentioned at the end of the video for Korn's 2007 song "Hold On".
 Aaron Watson's 2012 album, Real Good Time, included the single "July in Cheyenne".
-Kings of Leon 2013 music video for "Beautiful War" pays homage to Lane Frost.
+Kings of Leon's 2013 music video for "Beautiful War" pays homage to Frost.
+In 1994, Billy Dean wrote and sang "Once in a While" which appears on the 8 Seconds soundtrack.